kyma-incubator/terraform-provider-gardener/README.md

 ## Overview

 The Terraform Provider for Gardener enables [Terraform](https://www.terraform.io) to provision [Kubernetes](https://kubernetes.io) clusters on chosen cloud providers using [Gardener](https://gardener.cloud/).
-Currently, it supports AWS, Azure, and GCP.
+Currently, the Terraform Provider for Gardener supports AWS, Azure, and GCP.

 ## Prerequisites